PORTSMOUTH IN THE 19TH CENTURY

 The Growth of Portsmouth

 Meanwhile another suburb was growing, this one working class.
-About 1820 some houses were built west of Green Road on land belonging to a Mr Somers.
+About 1820 some houses were built west of Green Road on land belonging to Mr. Somers.
 The new suburb was named Somerstown.
-By the late 1880's growth had spread to Fawcett Road and Lawrence Road.
-Meanwhile further south in the 1860's and 1870's growth spread along Albert Road.
-The roads around Festing Road were built in the 1880's.
+By the late 1880s growth had spread to Fawcett Road and Lawrence Road.
+Meanwhile further south in the 1860s and 1870's growth spread along Albert Road.
+The roads around Festing Road were built in the 1880s.

 Stamshaw, which became built up in the late 19th century

 Like all cities in the 19th century Portsmouth was dirty and unhealthy.
 In 1848-49 more than 800 people died in a cholera epidemic.
-However things improved later in the century.
+However, things improved later in the century.
 In 1865-70 the council built sewers.
-In 1875 a bylaw stated that any house within 100 feet of a main sewer must be connected to it.
+In 1875 a bylaw stated that any house within 100 feet of the main sewer must be connected to it.
 Portsmouth had a water supply as early as 1811.
 In 1858 the council purchased the company and improved the supply.
-Despite these improvements in public health 514 people died in a smallpox epidemic in 1872.
+Despite these improvements in public health, 514 people died in a smallpox epidemic in 1872.

 Life in 19th Century Portsmouth

 Well off people lived in very comfortable houses in the 19th century.
 (Although their servants lived in cramped quarters, often in the attic).
-For the first time furniture was mass-produced.
+For the first time, furniture was mass-produced.
 That meant it was cheaper but unfortunately standards of design fell.
-To us middle class 19th century homes would seem overcrowded with furniture, ornaments and nick-knacks.
-However only a small minority could afford this comfortable lifestyle.
-Working class homes usually they had two rooms downstairs and two upstairs.
+To us, middle-class 19th century homes would seem overcrowded with furniture, ornaments, and knick-knacks.
+However, only a small minority could afford this comfortable lifestyle.
+Working-class homes usually had two rooms downstairs and two upstairs.
 The downstairs front room was kept for best.
 The family kept their best furniture and ornaments in this room.
-They spent most of the their time in the downstairs back room, which served as a kitchen and living room.
+They spent most of their time in the downstairs back room, which served as a kitchen and living room.

 However even at the end of the 19th century there were still many families living in one room.
 Old houses were sometimes divided up into separate dwellings.
 Sometimes if windows were broken slum landlords could not or would not replace them.
 So they were 'repaired' with paper.
 Or rags were stuffed into holes in the glass.

 Gaslight first became common in well off people's homes in the 1840s.
-By the late 1870s most working class homes had gaslight, at least downstairs.
+By the late 1870s, most working-class homes had gaslight, at least downstairs.
 Bedrooms might have oil lamps.
 Gas fires first became common in the 1880s.
 Gas cookers first became common in the 1890s.
 In the early 19th century only rich people had bathrooms.
 People did take baths but only a few people had actual rooms for washing.
-In the 1870s and 1880s many middle class Victorians had bathrooms built.
+In the 1870s and 1880s, many middle-class homes had bathrooms.
 The water was heated by gas.
-Working class people had a tin bath and washed in front of the kitchen range.
+Working-class people had a tin bath and washed in front of the kitchen range.
 In the 1890s, for the well to do, a new style or art and decoration appeared called Art Nouveau.
 It involved swirling and flowing lines and stylised plant forms.

 In the early 19th century most of the working class lived on a dreary diet of bread, butter, potatoes and bacon.
 Butcher's meat was a luxury.
-However things greatly improved in the late 19th century.
+However, things greatly improved in the late 19th century.
 Railways and steamships made it possible to import cheap grain from North America so bread became cheaper.
 Refrigeration made it possible to import cheap meat from Argentina and Australia.
-Consumption of sugar also increased.
-By the end of the 19th century most people (not all) had a reasonably varied diet.
+The consumption of sugar also increased.
+By the end of the 19th century, most people (not all) had a reasonably varied diet.

 Several new biscuits were invented in the 19th century including the Garibaldi (1861), the cream cracker (1885) and the Digestive (1892).
 The first chocolate bar was made in 1847.